Acute Mesenteric Ischemia

 If the doctor can make the diagnosis and begin treatment early, people usually recover well.

-If the diagnosis is not made or if treatment is not started until some of the affected intestine has died, 70 to 90% of people die.
-A person cannot survive if almost all the small intestine dies or is removed.
+If the diagnosis is not made or if treatment is not started until some of the affected intestine has died, acute mesenteric ischemia is fatal in many people depending on the cause.
+People cannot survive if almost all the small intestine dies or is removed.

 quizzes_lightbulb_red